Something on your mind? Hopefully I’ve provided an answer below, but if not feel free to contact me.

 This is also why the Discovery Call is so vital.
 90-95% of the call (or meeting if you’re local) consists of me listening to you explain your business and what problems a great website will solve for you.
 Once I have a clear picture of what you actually need, then I can offer a tailored solution and price.

-Full ($300/month) is for busy, high-level professionals and small businesses that don’t have the time or local expert to maintain a website properly, and extends beyond just maintaining the website.
+Full + Hosting ($350/month or $280/month with the Annual Plan) is for busy, high-level professionals and small businesses that don’t have the time or local expert to maintain a website properly, and extends beyond just maintaining the website.
+This package also includes website & email hosting with SiteGround (a WordPress.org recommended host).
 In short, it’s for those who just need everything to work without having to worry.
 Typically this includes:

-Both tiers are offered for the flat monthly rate, or can be booked annually for a 25% discount.
-There is no minimum time commitment, and you may cancel anytime if you’re not happy.
-Refunds are pro-rated.
+Both tiers are offered for the flat monthly rate, or can be booked annually for a 20% discount with 12-month commitment.

 The timeline is different for every client and project.
 Since I value quality over quantity, I’ll never be in the business of pumping out mediocre work for increased profit.